deil/deil/docs/my-tech-stack.md

 ### Highlights
 - **AI-assisted programming**: So many cool tools! 🤯 There are MANY tools out there and I'm trying a lot of them.
 It brings me so much joy and enables me to build much crazier projects.
+- **Windows 11** doesn't boot anymore.
+Not even trying to recover it.
+Goodbye. 👋
 - Adopting **mise** because it just makes version management way easier.
 - Discovered **TUI AI agents** (and tools like **lazygit**) and honestly?
 I'm liking them more and more.
 - Even though **Spring Boot 4** and **Java 25** are out, I've got too much legacy code stuck on **Spring Boot 2.7**.
 Still grinding through that migration. ☕️